 Children under 16 can use a child dayrider ticket where available.
 It allows one day’s unlimited travel in your chosen zone or zones, except on Pronto services.

 You can share your child dayrider tickets with other children aged between 5 and 15 when you're not using them.

-Family dayrider tickets are also available and offer unlimited travel for two adults and three children and they are available in certain areas.
+Family dayrider tickets are also available and offer unlimited travel for two adults and up to three children and they are available in certain areas.